dvklopfenstein/goatools_simulation/README.md

       #benjaminihochberg-only-simulated-sensitivity)

 ## Stochastic GOEA simulations
-First, we ran simulations using randomly generated gene lists containing varying percentages of True Null (general population) genes and Non-True-Null (Humoral Response) genes.
+The first simulation results contained **unacceptably high FDRs** for 3 out of 20 gene groups containing 64 or 124 genes.
+(Panels A3 and A4).

-The simulation results contained unacceptably high FDRs for some gene groups containing 64 or 124 genes.
-(Panels A3 and A4)
+The simulations used randomly generated gene lists containing varying percentages of True Null (general population) genes and Non-True-Null (Humoral Response) genes.

 ![FAIL_orig_pruneN_all](doc/md/images/fig1b_FAIL_goea_orig_noprune_ntn2_100to000_004to124_N00020_00020_humoral_rsp.png)